 If apples lack tartness, sprinkle with about 1 tablespoon lemon juice.
-[I would do this anyway.]
 Combine sugar, flour, spices, and dash of salt; mix with apples.
-[Or simply pour all ingredients on top of sliced apples and mix with your hands.]
 Line 9-inch plate with pastry.
 Fill with apple mixture; dot with butter.
 Adjust top crust, cutting slits for escape of steam.
-[You can cover whole pie with aluminum foil, or leave it open.
-I just cut strips of foil and covered my edges so they wouldn’t burn.]
+(You can cover whole pie with aluminum foil, or leave it open.
+I just cut strips of foil and covered my edges so they wouldn’t burn.)
 Sprinkle with sugar (optional).
-Bake at 400° for 50 minutes or till done.
-[It took mine 45 minutes.]
+Bake at 400° for 45-50 minutes or till done.

 Now you have it!

-Note: Best enjoyed with cup of coffee and your bestest friend.
+Note: Best enjoyed with cup of coffee and your best friend.

 Have a blessed day!